50 things to do in Cape Town for under R50

 The Castle also acted as the local headquarters for the South African Army in the Western Cape, and today houses the Castle Military Museum and ceremonial facilities for the traditional Cape Regiments.

-Cape Town is home to a variety of markets that provide an array of entertainment.
-Mojo Market in Sea Point and Bay Harbour Market in Hout Bay showcase local artists and a place where people can shop and indulge in local cuisine.
+Many of the Cape Town markets offer live entertainment.
+Mojo Market in Sea Point, Time Out Market Cape Town, and Bay Harbour Market in Hout Bay showcase local artists and a place where people can shop and indulge in local cuisine.

 The Guga Sthebe Arts & Culture Centre in the Langa township is a public space dedicated to the arts.
 The centre has a gathering space, an amphitheatre, an arts and crafts shop and a multipurpose theatre.